-Biden gone crazy – Trump
+Biden gone 'mad' – Trump

-Former US president Donald Trump slammed his successor Joe Biden as simultaneously insane and inept in a rant on his Truth Social platform on Thursday, declaring the Democratic politician’s policies had nearly destroyed the country.
+Former US President Donald Trump slammed his successor, Joe Biden, as insane and inept in a rant on his Truth Social platform on Thursday, saying the Democratic politician’s policies have nearly destroyed the country.

 “What Crooked Joe Biden, who can’t string two sentences together, has done to our once great Country through his Open Borders CATASTROPHE, may go down as the greatest and most damaging mistake ever made in USA HISTORY,” the Republican presidential hopeful wrote, insisting the “INVASION” of the US “MUST STOP IMMEDIATELY.”